Rockett's New School

-Rockett's New School is a 1997 girl-oriented video game developed by Silicon Valley–based Purple Moon.
-It was directed by Brenda Laurel.
+Rockett's New School is a 1997 adventure video game developed by Purple Moon and primarily aimed at girls.
+The game follows Rockett Movado as she starts eighth grade at a new school.
+Rather than focusing on action, the game centres on friendship, everyday school life and emotional decision-making.
+Players can learn more about the characters by exploring their lockers and journals.
+The game was developed after five years of research into girls' gaming preferences.
+It sold 250,000 copies and received mixed reviews, with critics divided over its quality and its representation of games designed for girls.

 Production

 Five years of research was spent on the game.
 During this time, Laurel discovered that boys and girls play games differently, and that girls wanted a slower-paced and more introspective experience as opposed to the action-based twitch gameplay that appealed to boys.
 A website launch and a serious media hype preceded the release of Purple Moon's first two titles: Rockett's New School and Secret Paths.
 Two 30-second TV spots for the games were aired on network and cable stations in New York and Chicago in October-November 1997.
 Rockett even appeared with a moustache in the "Got Milk?" ad series.
 The game was conceived as part of an episodic series of CD-ROMS, with unresolved plot elements that would be addressed in the following titles.
 Episode 2, Rockett's Tricky Decision, was expected to come out in January 1998.
 The game's success led to a website, merchandise, and talks about a television adaption.
 Mattel bought Purple Moon in 1999 in order to add the Rockett brand to their successful girls' video gaming empire that had begun with Barbie.
 Mattel aimed to expand the franchise with a book series.
 Another game entitled Starfire Soccer Challenge was not serialised due to the imminent acquisition of the company by Mattel.